 Sunscreen in a Pill

-Researchers are using the ingredient in Australia's Great Barrier Reef to uncover the genetic and biochemical processes behind the coral's natural defense against the sun's harmful rays.
-The King's College London team will first create a lotion, then a pill with hope that the pill will be available in 5 years.
+Researchers are using an ingredient in Australia's Great Barrier Reef to uncover the genetic and biochemical processes behind the coral's natural defenses against the sun's harmful rays.
+The King's College London team will first create a lotion, then a pill with the hope that the pill will be available in 5 years.